Transcaucasian Socialist Federative Soviet Republic: Stamps and postal history

 Before 1923, Georgia, Armenia, and Azerbaijan each issued their own postage stamps.
 The Transcaucasian Federation began issuing its own stamps on September 15, 1923, and superseded the separate republics' issues on October 1.

 The first issues consisted of some of the stamps of Russia and Armenia overprinted with a star containing the five-letter acronym of the Federation inside the points.
-Massive inflation having set in, this was followed by an issue of the Federation's own designs, four values of a view of oil fields, and four with a montage of Soviet symbols over mountains and oil derricks, values ranging from 40,000 to 500,000 roubles.
-The 40,000 roubles and 75,000 roubles were then surcharged to 700,000 roubles.
+Massive inflation having set in, this was followed by an issue of the Federation's own designs, four values of a view of oil fields, and four with a montage of Soviet symbols over mountains and oil derricks, values ranging from 40,000 to 500,000 Transcaucasian rubles.
+The 40,000 rubles and 75,000 rubles were then surcharged to 700,000 rubles.
 On October 24, the stamps were re-issued with values from 1 to 18 gold kopecks.
 Starting in 1924, the Federation used stamps of the Soviet Union.

 Most of the stamps of the Federation are not especially rare today, with 1998 prices in the US$1–2 range, although the overprints on Armenian stamps range up to US$200.
 As might be expected from a short period of usage, used stamps are less common than unused and covers are not often seen.